RISHI27-dot/ESP32-chat-communication-over-wifi/README.md

 ## About The Project

-* Aim of the project is to build a chat system between two ESP32 devlopment bords.
+* Aim of the project is to build a chat system between two ESP32 development boards.
-* The chat systems should be fast,secure and easy to use.
+* The chat system should be fast,secure and easy to use.
 * Communication protocol used is ESP-NOW as
-  * It ovecomes the drawbacks of traditonal wifi connection.
+  * It overcomes the drawbacks of traditonal wifi connection.
   * The pairing between devices is needed prior to their communication.
 After the pairing is done, the connection is secure and peer-to-peer.
-  * ESP NOW does not require a router for the connection,Thus this project can be used anywhere,at any remote palces.
+  * ESP NOW does not require a router for the connection,Thus this project can be used anywhere,at any remote places.
   * If suddenly one of the boards loses power or resets, when it restarts, it will automatically connect to its peers.

 To read more about the project refer this [documentation](https://link/to/report/)